Attentional control: Relevance to mental illness

-Attention problems are also characteristic of anxiety disorders like PTSD.
-Attentional bias causes a person to process emotionally negative information preferentially over emotionally positive information.
-Participants were selected after being measured on scales for PTSD, anxiety proneness, attentional control, and attentional bias.
-Results indicated attentional control was inversely related to attentional bias.
-PTSD patients with higher attentional control exhibited less attentional bias.
-Individual differences in attentional control had an effect on anxiety problems in PTSD.
+Attention problems are also characteristic of anxiety disorders like PTSD (Post-Traumatic Stress Disorder).
+A recent review revealed that 61.2% of current studies found that participants who experienced PTSD suffered from significant attentional control problems.
+These problems caused by PTSD can lead to the development of an attentional bias, which causes a person to process emotionally negative information preferentially over emotionally positive information.
+Patients who suffer from PTSD commonly struggle to concentrate on certain tasks for longer periods of time, allowing intrusive thoughts to override their current focus.
+This interference can be caused by many different factors, but it is most commonly triggered by emotional cues, particularly the emotion of fear.
+Attention is considered a gateway function to advanced cognitive processes such as memory and learning, and attentional interference can cause such cognitive processes to decrease.
+In recent years, attentional control therapies have been used to improve attentional control in patients who suffer from PTSD.
+More recently, yoga and meditation were found to positivity affect attentional control in patients who have experienced PTSD.

 Applications

 Performance

 Attentional control theory focuses on anxiety and cognitive performance.
 The assumption of this theory is that the effects of anxiety on attentional control are key to understanding the relationship between anxiety and performance.
 In general, anxiety inhibits attentional control on a specific task by impairing processing efficiency.
 There are three functions associated with this theory.
 The inhibition function prevents stimuli unrelated to a task and responses from disrupting performance.
 The shifting function is used to allocate attention to the stimuli that are most relevant to the task.
 The updating function is used to update and monitor information in working memory.
 There are three main hypotheses associated with attentional control theory.
 First, the efficiency of the central executive is impaired by anxiety.
 Second, anxiety impairs the inhibition function, and third, anxiety impairs the shifting function.

 Studies related to attentional control and performance take two differing approaches.
 Specifically, research on attentional capture has two modes: voluntary and reflexive.
 The voluntary mode is a top down approach where attention is shifted according to high-level cognitive processes.
 The reflexive mode is a bottom up approach where attention shifts involuntarily based on a stimulus's attention attracting properties.
 These modes are important to understanding how attentional control works.